 Who must complete a background check?

-- Current employees who change jobs due to promotion, lateral transfer, or reassignment or who assume new duties that make a background check appropriate will need an updated background check.
+- Current employees who change jobs due to a promotion, lateral transfer, or reassignment or who assume new duties that make a background check appropriate will need an updated background check.
 Current employees are also required to report any conviction to the University within five (5) days of the conviction and the University may require a background check to affirm the information.

-- Non Employee/Non Student Residents who wish to reside in University controlled housing (dormitory, research station, etc.) with an NC State employee are also subject to background checks as a condition of residency.
+- Non Employee/Non-Student Residents who wish to reside in University controlled housing (dormitory, research station, etc.) with an NC State employee are also subject to background checks as a condition of residency.

-- Volunteers who have been selected to participate in a university sponsored program that is offered to minors may also be subject to a background check prior to participation.
+- Volunteers who have been selected to participate in a university-sponsored program that is offered to minors may also be subject to a background check prior to participation.

 When and how are background checks performed?

 - After a candidate has undergone the initial vetting process, been selected for hire, and has accepted a contingent offer, a background check is performed.

 - NC State uses an electronic process to securely gather background check information.
 To begin the background check process, your hiring department’s HR Representative must enter the action (hire/transfer/promotion, etc.) into the HR system.
 This entry triggers the vendor-linked system to send an email invitation to the candidates to access the online background check and disclosure release forms, hosted by our approved background check vendor.